- Installation

 :

-SET default_null_order = 'NULLS FIRST';
+SET default_null_order = 'NULLS_FIRST';

-Change the default sorting order to either DESC
+to change the direction of the default sorting order to either DESC

 or ASC